johnridesabike/bikewalklife/posts/2021/12/twitter-s-cycling-professor-is-looking-for-2021-s-most-powerful-mobility-meme.md

 external_link: https://twitter.com/fietsprofessor/status/1470070056847564803

 ---
 The "Cycling Professor" ([@fietsprofessor](https://twitter.com/fietsprofessor)) is one of social media's most active evangelists for bicycling.
-The professor's annual mobility meme contest is open for its 2021 round of submissions.
+The professor's annual mobility meme contest has opened for its 2021 round of submissions.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Radical change of mobility requires new imaginaries.<br><br>What is the most <a href="https://twitter.com/hashtag/PowerfulMobilityMeme?src=hash&ref_src=twsrc%5Etfw">#PowerfulMobilityMeme</a> that you encountered in 2021?
 Share your candidates, tag them with this hashtag and vote for the winners.<br><br>Last year's winner: <br>\~Schrödinger's Road Space by <a href="https://twitter.com/urbanthoughts11?ref_src=twsrc%5Etfw">@urbanthoughts11</a> <a href="https://t.co/VYzX9gSm3q">pic.twitter.com/VYzX9gSm3q</a></p>— Cycling Professor (@fietsprofessor) <a href="https://twitter.com/fietsprofessor/status/1469980010748514304?ref_src=twsrc%5Etfw">December 12, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>